CiscoDevNet/terraform-provider-intersight/website/docs/r/certificatemanagement_policy.html.markdown

 layout: "intersight"
 page_title: "Intersight: intersight_certificatemanagement_policy"
 description: |-
-        Certificate Management policy models a reusable certificate and private key configuration that can be applied to multiple servers via profile association.
+        Certificate Management policy models a reusable certificate and private key configuration that can be applied to multiple servers or Fabric Interconnects via profile association.

 ---

 # Resource: intersight_certificatemanagement_policy
-Certificate Management policy models a reusable certificate and private key configuration that can be applied to multiple servers via profile association.
+Certificate Management policy models a reusable certificate and private key configuration that can be applied to multiple servers or Fabric Interconnects via profile association.
 ## Usage Example
 ### Resource Creation